EWLameijer/AttendanceTracker/Documentation/ADR/007_code_formatting.md

 However, manually formatting code is boring and tedious.
 I'm used to Visual Studio, where formatting can be done automatically.

-Here, we use IntelliJ and VS Code, which seem to not do auto-formatting.
+Here, we use IntelliJ and VS Code.
+IntelliJ does have auto-formatting on save.
+VS Code doesn't seem to have auto-formatting.

 Thus, it seems useful to use an extension that will auto-format code, at least for VS Code.
 IntelliJ only has Java, which is fairly readable for me.
 An opinionated auto-formatter is preferred, so that we don't have to have entire conversations about "how many spaces to use for indentation" and so on.